yogeshnikam671/base64-to-file/README.md

 3. Decoding from a file without specifying the file type (defaults to txt): btof -f input.txt This takes base64 content from `input.txt` and creates a **txt** file with the decoded content.

+## Installation

+Run the command `brew install yogeshnikam671/btof/btof` to install this CLI tool.